Liangqiong/liangqiong.github.io/_pages/about.md

 Previously, I was a postdoctoral research fellow at Stanford University and the University of North Carolina at Chapel Hill.
 I obtained my joint Ph.D. degree in University of Chinese Academy of Sciences and City University of Hong Kong.
 My research interests span the area of artificial intelligence, computer vision and medical imaging processing.

 ***RECENT NEWS***
-* 2026-01: One paper about CT Reconstruction from X-Rays accepted IEEE TIP [Paper](https://arxiv.org/abs/2503.17804)
+* 2026-01: One paper about CT Reconstruction from X-Rays accepted to IEEE TIP [Paper](https://arxiv.org/abs/2503.17804)
 * 2025-12: One paper about federated learning accepted to IEEE TPAMI [Paper](https://arxiv.org/pdf/2503.11514), [Project Page](https://pengxin-guo.github.io/FLPrivacy/).
 * 2025-12: One co-authored paper accepted to PNAS.
 * 2025-11: Two papers accepted to AAAI (Oral Presentation).